Technically, yes. But should you trust it with your novel? That’s the real question.

 Speed and convenience

 AI doesn’t need coffee breaks.
 It tidies up sentences or brainstorms alternate titles in seconds.
-For a time-strapped writer, that’s real value.
+You’re a time-strapped writer—so yes, that’s real value.

 Low-barrier feedback

 Too nervous to show your early draft to a person?
 AI offers a no-judgment zone to experiment, rephrase, or shake loose your thoughts.
-Sometimes that’s the push you need.
+And sometimes that no-judgment push is exactly what you need.

 Affordability